Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Signal Model

-As shown in Fig. \ref{fig:sys}, we consider a 1BitISAC scenario consisting of a dual-function BS (DFBS), a target, $Q$ clutter sources, and $N_\mathrm{U}$ single-antenna user equipments (UEs).
+As shown in Fig. \ref{fig:sys}, we consider a 1BitDFRC scenario consisting of a dual-function BS (DFBS), a target, $Q$ clutter sources, and $N_\mathrm{U}$ single-antenna user equipments (UEs).
 The DFBS simultaneously transmits a dual-function waveform to probe the target of interest and provide communication services to the UEs.
-The DFBS receives the backscattered signal from the target and clutter sources to detect the target and suppress the clutter sources.
-We assume the transmitter and receiver of the DFBS are co-located.
-To reduce hardware costs and power consumption, the DFBS employs 1-bit DACs at its transmitter and 1-bit ADCs at its receiver.
+The DFBS receives echo signals, aiming to detect the targets while suppressing clutter.
+To reduce hardware costs and power consumption, the DFBS employs 1-bit DACs at its transmitter and 1-bit ADCs at its receiver, with the transmitter and receiver assumed to be co-located.